sameerwasim/sameerwasim.github.io/data/authors/default.md

 Hey there! 👋

-I'm a seasoned Software Engineer with a passion for crafting and designing innovative, cutting-edge solutions.
+I'm a Software Engineer with a passion for crafting and designing innovative, cutting-edge solutions.
 With a diverse background and a wealth of experiences, I've fine-tuned my skills across various domains within the field.

 ### My Journey

 My journey began in 2019 when I worked at **Master Communication**, an ISP, where I gained valuable knowledge about the inner workings of web servers and the internet, establishing a strong foundation in the tech world.

-I currently work as a Software Engineer at [**RipeSeed**](https://ripeseed.io), where I'm on the cutting edge of developing a wide array of cloud-based web and mobile applications.
+I currently work as a Software Engineer at [**RipeSeed**](https://ripeseed.io), where I'm developing a wide array of cloud-based web and mobile applications.
 I'm passionate about tackling challenges and delivering top-notch solutions that precisely align with the business's demands.

 #### Technology Toolbox